cmptgroup-13/class-project/README.md

 ## User Stories

 #### Story 1: Logging in

 Logging is important as it prevents non users from accessing the app and potentially ruining the experience for signed up members.
 It also helps user (male or female or admin) maintain their own personal account and allow them to have personalized interactions with UrineLuck.
 Display login page upon entering the web app through routing.

 In the database each member who has signed up has there information stored, which includes name, email, password, and role.
 Given that a recognized email and password are entered in the correct fields, when “log in” is clicked the user should be logged in.
 The system will check if these fields match those which are stored in the database from signup.

 Given that an unrecognized email and/or password is entered in the fields, when “log in” is clicked no one should be logged in and an error message should be given.
 This error message will be displayed in a red box about the form stating “Invalid email/password combination”.
-Also if the users’ login in invalid they will be not be redirected to any other page, instead they will remain on the login page.
+Also if the users’ login is invalid they will be not be redirected to any other page, instead they will remain on the login page.
 The error message should not clear the screen until the user has visited another page or they are successfully logged in.

-It is not necessary to re-enter in name when logging in because User names may be repeated but we will not allow repeat emails for obvious reasons.
+It is not necessary to re-enter your name when logging in because names may be repeated but we will not allow repeat emails for obvious reasons.
 It is also not necessary to include role again as it is stored with the Users information at signup and has no importance in the context of simply logging in.

-Upon login given that I have logged in as a user (male or female), when I click “log in” a notification should tell me that I have successfully logged in.
+Upon logging in, given that I have logged in as a user (male or female), when I click “log in” a notification should tell me that I have successfully logged in.
 Given that I have logged in as an administrator, when I click “log in” a notification should tell me that I have successfully logged in as an administrator.

 User is given the option to log out which will guide them back to the login page.